Dewsbury Creative Town Arts Programme

 Photo credit: Lucille Moore

 As part of the project Cubic Fruit salvaged the D,U,R, and Y from a local reclamation yard.
 The newly sculpted E,W,S and B have been fabricated by artists Mick Kirby Geddes and Rebecca Appleby.
-The letters will be put on public display somewhere in the town centre for all to enjoy.
+The letters are now on display in Dewsbury Town Centre for all to enjoy.

 Photo credit: Kerry Lemon